Going Concern and Plan of Operations

 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplate continuation of the Company as a going concern.

-Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2018 at the earliest, the Company expects that its expenses will increase if the Company reaches commercial launch.
+Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2019 at the earliest, the Company expects that its expenses will increase once the Company reaches commercial launch.
 The Company also expects that its research and development expenses will continue to increase as it moves forward for other indications for its lead product candidates and diversifies its R&D portfolio.
 As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.

 The entire disclosure pertaining to the accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplate continuation of the Company as a going concern.